Virtual Brain Project

 This project is developing a comprehensive framework for modelling the brain using computational methods built on bioengineering principles.

-The human brain is the most complex and the least well understood organ of the human body.
+The human brain is the most complex and the least well-understood organ of the human body.
 Bioengineering contributions to brain research have been relatively few so far and we would like to address this by developing a comprehensive framework for modelling the brain using computational methods built on bioengineering principles.
 The projects outlined below include studies of the cerebral circulation and nutrient transport, neurovascular coupling, biophysical aspects of brain injury, and mapping studies that link neural models of motor control to the visceral organs, both for the autonomic and somatic motor systems.

 Developing an in-silico platform for modelling cardiovascular system

-Funded under the ‘Science for Technological Innovation’ (SfTI), we built a novel in-silico CellML model of the entire cardiovascular system using a bond graph formulation that runs faster than real time on a desktop computer and is designed for use in clinical settings when the speed of response is important.
+Funded under the ‘Science for Technological Innovation’ (SfTI), we built a novel in-silico CellML model of the entire cardiovascular system using a bond graph formulation that runs faster than real-time on a desktop computer and is designed for use in clinical settings when the speed of response is important.
 This computational framework is able to simulate the blood flow through the vascular system including the cerebral arteries.
 The bond graph formulation makes it straightforward to extend the model to include various tissue exchange mechanisms and to incorporate tissue and cellular parameters that characterise various chronic diseases.

 This model can also include self-regulating and metabolic dynamics in a simple way and at a low computational cost.
 Cerebral autoregulation is a precise system involving vasodilation and vasoconstriction in a network of collateral vessels.
 By adding metabolic models to the bond graph model we would be able to simulate cerebral autoregulation, which is a feedback mechanism driving an appropriate blood supply into the cerebral vasculature depending on the oxygen demand by the brain.
-There are also many other physiological mechanisms that can be added into this system such as baroreflex regulation, respiratory control system, autonomic nervous system, etc.
+There are also many other physiological mechanisms that can be added to this system such as baroreflex regulation, respiratory control system, autonomic nervous system, etc.

 Multi-scale modelling of neurovascular coupling

 The brain is critically dependent on a continuous supply of blood to function.
 Therefore, the cerebral vasculature is endowed with neurovascular control mechanisms that assure that the blood supply of the brain is commensurate to the energy needs of its cellular constituents.
-The regulation of cerebral blood flow (CBF) during brain activity involves the coordinated interaction of neurons, glia,and vascular cells.
+The regulation of cerebral blood flow (CBF) during brain activity involves the coordinated interaction of neurons, glia, and vascular cells.
 Thus, whereas neurons and glia generate the signals initiating the vasodilation, endothelial cells, pericytes, and smooth muscle cells act in concert to transduce these signals into carefully orchestrated vascular changes that lead to CBF increases focused to the activated area and temporally linked to the period of activation.

 Neurovascular coupling (NVC) is disrupted in pathological conditions, such as hypertension, Alzheimer’s disease, and ischemic stroke.
 Consequently, CBF is no longer matched to the metabolic requirements of the tissue.
 This cerebrovascular dysregulation is mediated in large part by the deleterious action of reactive oxygen species on cerebral blood vessels.
 Mathematical modelling can be a useful tool for investigating the contribution of various signalling pathways towards NVC and for analysing the underlying cellular mechanisms.
 It can also provide insight into the interaction of the cellular-level and macro-scale phenomena studied in-silico and a deeper understanding of experimental results.

-Given that neuronal activity is closely linked to cerebral blood vessels, we propose a neurovascular approach to bridge the gap between vascular and neurodegenerative disorders and tackle Alzheimer’s disease.
+Given that neuronal activity is closely linked to cerebral blood vessels, we propose a neurovascular approach to bridge the gap between vascular and neurodegenerative disorders and tackle Alzheimer’s Disease.
 By employing computational modelling, here we investigate the vascular regulatory mechanisms for NVC, an essential process in the delivery of oxygen and nutrients to the brain, as well as in the clearance of by-products of brain metabolism.
 The ultimate goal of this project is to facilitate the development of new therapeutic strategies for brain disorders in which the above process fails.

 Multi-scale modelling of traumatic brain injury